ifElseCode/projectBlog/README.md

 To make sure that projectBlog is working as it should, make some changes to a file and save these.
 Refresh your browser and you will see the changes that you made.
 If this doesn't work, you may have to go back to step 4.

 # Git Workflow
 Note: everything within angled brackets (eg, `<filename>`) refers to text that you will change depending on the context.
 They serve as a placeholder.
 In this tutorial, the name **feature/myBranch** is a generic term we have given for the sake of this tutorial.
 You will want to check with your team what system you have in place for naming your branches.
-To see this in action, watch [this video]().
+To see this workflow in action, watch [this video]().

 ## 1. Pull Master Branch
 To make sure you're working with the latest code, ensure you've got the latest code in the **master** branch.
 To do this, type `git pull origin master` while on the **master** branch.
 Only then should you create you own branch.